mariusz-schimke/GiGraph/README.md

     // or by specifying its key explicitly attrs.SetNull("color");

-    // the following won't do the trick because it removes the attribute from the collection, so it won't appear in the output DOT script
+    // the following wouldn't do the trick because it removes the attribute from the collection, so it wouldn't appear in the output DOT script
     // attrs.Color = null;
 });
 ```